neuroverse-fm/neuropilot/README.md

 ### "Why is there a file named rce.ts in it???
 Is there an intentional RCE inside this extension???" <!-- had to add this just in case -->

-The framework developed for forcing Neuro to request to run actions instead of just directly allowing her to do that action is called the Requested Command Execution (or Request for Command Execution) framework when it was first conceived.
+Copilot mode is developed for making Neuro request to do actions instead of directly allowing her to do that action.
+This was called the **R**equested **C**ommand **E**xecution (or Request for Command Execution) framework when it was first conceived.
 The short answer is no, there isn't an intentional Remote Code Execution vulnerability in this extension, but by enabling Neuro's access to Pseudoterminals, one could say she already has access to a very powerful RCE, so be careful with that one.

 ## Debugging